opensearch-project/data-prepper/docs/developer_guide.md

 ## Contributing your Code to Data Prepper

-When you wish to contribute a change to Data Prepper, please create a GitHub Pull Request (PR).
-You should create your PR to target `main`.
+When you are ready to contribute a change to Data Prepper, please create a GitHub Pull Request (PR).
+Your PR should target `main`.

 The Data Prepper maintainers will review your PR and merge it once it is approved.

-Some changes contain bug fixes or security fixes.
-If you believe your change should be in a patch release, please read on.
+Some changes containing bug fixes or security fixes may be eligible for a patch release.
+If you believe your change should be a patch release, please see [Backporting](#backporting)

 ### Branches